NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 The `Update()` function first calls the `Init()` function to be sure that the sensor is ready to log.
 It then in this case delays 1500 milliseconds; this is an ad-hoc solution to the question of how long it takes the pressure transducer to settle after being started up, and is a safe large amount of time.
 This function then can `return` a string of all of the Walrus' readings (one pressure and two temperature measurements) separated by commas.
 This is then concatenated to a list of logger-internal measurements -- date/time; on-board temperature, pressure, and relative humidity; and onboard voltages for battery and solar-panel status -- and recorded to the SD card.
 If telemetry were present, these data could also be sent to a remote location.

+## Programming Northern Widget sensors

+We include specific instructions for uploading firmware (or, rarely, a bootloader) to Northern Widget sensors on the `README.md` pages that appear in our repositories on GitHub.
+Those that include this information include:
+* [Project Haar](https://github.com/NorthernWidget-Skunkworks/Project-Haar): ruggedized and waterproof atmospheric temperature, pressure, and relative-humidity sensor
+* [Project Walrus](https://github.com/NorthernWidget-Skunkworks/Project-Walrus): submersible and waterproof sensor to measure pressure and temperature; typically used for water level but can also provide atmospheric conditions.
+* [Project Symbiont](https://github.com/NorthernWidget-Skunkworks/Project-Symbiont-LiDAR): LiDAR interface for distance and orientation measurements.

+This documentation includes instructions for both the NorthernWidget [Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay) and [Resnik](https://github.com/NorthernWidget-Skunkworks/Project-Resnik) data loggers, as well as code to work on generic Arduino devices.

-## Sensor libraries
+### Sensor libraries

-Northern Widget sensor libraries expose a standardized interface, as noted above.
+Northern Widget sensor libraries expose a standardized interface.
 Adding support for a sensor involves three or four steps.

-### Header
+#### Header

 First, include the library's header file, which provides access to its functions: